-The investigation of complex abuse requires specialist skills from both Police and social work staff which usually involves the formation of dedicated teams of professionals and will need consideration of the needs for victims for therapeutic services.
+The investigation of complex abuse requires specialist skills from both police and social work staff which will involve the formation of dedicated teams of professionals and will need consideration of the needs for victims for therapeutic services.
 The consequent legal proceedings may add to the timescales of such investigations.

 The complexity is heightened where, as in historical cases, the alleged victims are no longer living in the setting where the incidents occurred or where the alleged perpetrators are also no longer linked to the setting or employment role.
 These will all need to be taken into consideration when working with a child.

 A senior Police Officer may need to inform their superior and require senior oversight from a police perspective according to the complexity of the case.
 It would not be the remit of the Isle of Man Constabulary to direct any investigations.
 However, they would be responsible for sharing information with other managers and senior managers from agencies involved in the investigation, if new information comes to light and is unknown to the Operational Group conducting the Investigation.
 This could potentially happen with more complex cases If discussions or meetings are convened by the Senior Police Officer to share information, then such discussions should be minuted as they may need to be revealed to the prosecution, should criminal proceedings be undertaken.